 The book is very easy to use and it’s set-up is perfect.
 The quick reference guide will definitely expedite identifying what you are seeing, Then, when you go to the species’ main page, you will see larger photos, usually showing upper and lower wings, and in some cases male and female.
 There is also a picture of each species’ chrysalis so that you know what they hatch out of looks like.

 Each species includes the common and scientific names, the native range, preferred habitat, caterpillar host plant, adult food and then a paragraph or so talking about the species.
 The pictures are fantastic and for anyone who has tried to photograph butterflies, you know that they usually do not cooperate.

 Over one hundred species are covered and if you take this book with you, and you have kids, it will be a useful tool getting them to help you identify what you are seeing.
 It is also a nice reference guide just in general and I think it should be in all Lepidoptera libraries.
-To order your copy you can order direct from the Butterfly Ridge website by going HERE.
+To order your copy just click on the image below.

 To visit the Butterfly Ridge website, and find out more about Christopher Kline and all of the wonderful work he is doing, you can go HERE.